4GeeksAcademy/cybersecurity-syllabus/00-prework/basics-in-network-security.md

 ### Router Security

 1. **Strong Passwords:** Change default router passwords and set strong passwords for access to the administration panel.
-Avoid using easily guessable information, such as names or birthdates.
+Avoid using easily guessable information, such as names or birthdays.
 2. **Firmware Updates:** Keep the router firmware up to date.
 Manufacturers often release security updates that fix known vulnerabilities.
 3. **Firewall:** Enable the built-in firewall on the router to filter unwanted traffic and block potential threats.
 Configure firewall rules according to your needs.
 4. **Disable Unnecessary Services:** Turn off any service or port that you don't need.
 The fewer enabled services, the fewer chances of exploiting vulnerabilities.